 Foreclosure is a very stressful process for North Carolina homeowners.
 It allows the lender to sell or take ownership of the property to recover the amount owed on a defaulted loan.
 The foreclosure process gets initiated when a homeowner defaults on their mortgage payments.
 Once the foreclosure process is complete, the lender sells it at auction.
 The house gets sold to the highest bidder, who can take possession.

 Stages of the Foreclosure Process

 There are two methods of foreclosure in North Carolina:

 2. By conducting an out-of-court foreclosure sale under the terms of a power of sale clause in a deed of trust.

 Under Judicial Foreclosure:

-After a foreclosure is complete, the amount of the loan is paid off with the proceeds from the sale of the property.
+After a foreclosure, the loan amount gets paid off with the proceeds from the sale of the property.

-If you’re currently facing foreclosure and need to sell a property near Charlotte, please let us know.
+Please let us know if you’re currently facing foreclosure and need to sell a property near Charlotte.
 We can help!

-We buy houses in Charlotte, NC like yours from people who need to sell fast!
+Like yours, we buy houses in Charlotte, NC, from people who need to sell fast!

 Give us a call anytime at (704) 665-0195 or fill out this quick form to get started today! >>